-There are many different options to suit the budget and requirements of all sorts of expats looking for accommodation in Poland.
-Despite the diversity of options, housing demand often outweighs supply, so competition over accommodation can be fierce in desirable areas.
+There are many different options to suit the budget and requirements of expats looking for accommodation in Poland.
+Despite the variety of options, housing demand often outweighs supply, so competition over accommodation can be fierce in desirable areas.

-Regulations for foreigners wanting to buy property in Poland are complex, and most expats living in Poland rather choose to rent property.
+Regulations for foreigners who want to buy property in Poland are complex, and most expats living in Poland rather choose to rent property.

 Types of accommodation in Poland

 The types of accommodation in Poland vary widely and include older as well as more contemporary styles.
 The quality of housing has improved in recent years, and there are many options for expats, from Soviet-style apartment buildings and freestanding homes with gardens to duplexes, semi-detached houses and spacious modern penthouse apartments.

 Both furnished and unfurnished accommodation is available in Poland, although unfurnished options are more common.
 Standard appliances such as a stove, refrigerator and dishwasher are often supplied, but air conditioning is rare in Polish apartments.

 Expats looking for an apartment or a house in Poland can find property listings online or in daily Polish newspapers.
 However, for expats unable to speak Polish, this may prove tricky and they may want to acquire the services of a real-estate agent.
 Once a lease is secured, agents usually require a fee equivalent to at least a month’s rent for their services.